zevstravitz/Chamomile/README.md

 ## Getting a Linear Token

 Get a linear token from the Linear App under **Settings > Account > API > Personal API Keys**.
-Generate a key and copy it, and substitute the token with the token variable down below.
+Generate a key and copy it, and substitute the token with the token variable up above.

 ## Shortcuts